 Every Summer, in partnership with the Department of Sociology of the Catholic University of the Sacred Heart of Milan, Fondazione Migrante, and the Scalabrinian Agency for Cooperation and Development, SIMI organizes the Summer School “Migration and Global Justice”.

-The next edition will be held from 28 to 31 August in Grado (GO).
+The next edition will be held from 25 to 28 August in Castellammare di Stabia (Napoli).

 Beneficiaries